ErykAO/ErykAO/README.md

-- 👋 Hi, I’m Eryk Almeida
+- 👋 Hi, I’m Eryk Almeida!
-- 👀 I'm interested in being a software developer
+- 👀 I'm interested in being a Software Developer

 <!---
 ErykAO/ErykAO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.